Tile Go

 Ohashi Hirofumi vs Mizuma Toshifumi, study group game, 2010.

-Tile Go is a finite Go variant without superko rules.
+Tile Go is a finite Go variant without superko rules that plays very much like Go.
 It was invented by Luis Bolaņos Mures in July 2023.
 Tile Go differs from Go in the following aspects:

 • If the last placement (regardless of color) was an incursion and you want to place a stone on your turn, you must first place a neutral tile on an empty point and then, on the same turn, place your stone onto the tile.
 An incursion is a placement in enemy territory.
 An enemy territory is an empty area connected only to enemy stones.